axitdhola/BiteSpeedAssignment/README.md

 # How To Run Code
 ## Local
-1. Change database credential in file src/constants
+1. Change database credential in file src/constants.
+Provide MySQL user, password, ports etc. credential in src/constants.
 2. In terminal go to src/server and run command <pre> go run main.go </pre>
 3. Hit the url http://localhost:8000/identify with POST request and pass the payload